PDF Version

 Rights

-- To be accompanied by a parent or other adult to assist and make representations to the school board before a decision is made to expel.
+- to be accompanied by a parent/caregiver or other adult to assist and make representations to the school board before a decision is made to expel

 Responsibilities

-- To comply with school and school division discipline and behaviour management policies.
+- to observe school and school division behaviour management expectations and intervention and response policies

-- To complete assignments and other related work required by teachers or other employees of the school division.
+- to complete assignments and other related work required by teachers or other employees of the school or school division

-- To treat with respect school property and the property of others who are employed at or attending the school.
+- to be respectful of school property and the property of others who are employed by or attending the school

 Parents

-- To accompany their child and assist him or her to make representations to the school board regarding a suspension of more than five days or before a decision is made to expel the child.
+- to accompany their child and assist them in making representations to the school board regarding a suspension of more than five days or before a decision is made to expel the child

 Responsibilities

-- To cooperate fully with teachers and other school/division employees to ensure their child complies with school/division discipline and behaviour management policies and the school’s code of conduct.
+- to cooperate with teachers and other school and/or division employees to ensure their child observes the school and/or division behaviour management, intervention, and response policies, and the school’s code of conduct

-- To take all reasonable measures to ensure the child attends school regularly.
+- to take all reasonable measures to ensure the student attends school regularly

-(Note: Teachers and students whose personal property is damaged or lost may bring action under The Parental Responsibility Act).
+- to assume responsibility, with the student, where school and/or division property is destroyed, damaged, or lost as a result of an intentional or negligent act of that student (Note: Teachers and students whose personal property is damaged or lost may bring action under The Parental Responsibility Act.)

 Responsibilities and Authority of Teachers

-- To maintain order and discipline among students attending or participating in activities that are sponsored or approved by the school, whether inside or outside the school.
+- to maintain a safe and caring environment for students attending or participating in activities that are sponsored or approved by the school, whether inside or outside of the school building

-- To behave in a respectful manner and comply with the school code of conduct.
+- to comply with the divisional code of conduct

-- To ensure that the interventions and responses used or implemented in carrying out duties to maintain order and discipline in school are appropriate, given the frequency and severity of the disciplinary violation, and take into account the student's state of development.
+- to ensure the interventions, responses, and consequences implemented in performing duties to maintain a safe and caring environment are appropriate given the frequency and severity of the code of conduct non-observance and taking into account the student’s age and state of development as well as their degree of social-emotional and mental wellness

-- To report to the principal unacceptable student conduct while at school or at a prescribed school-approved activity as soon as reasonably possible*.
+- to report to the principal non-observance of the code of conduct while at school or at a prescribed school-approved activity as soon as reasonably possible*

-- To report to the principal as soon as reasonably possible that a student may have engaged in cyberbullying or been negatively affected by cyberbullying, whether it occurs during school hours or not*.
+- to report to the principal, as soon as reasonably possible, that a student may have engaged in or been impacted by bullying/ cyberbullying behaviour, or any other behaviour that would require an intervention and response, whether it occurs during school hours or not*

-- To seize or cause to be seized and take possession of any offensive/dangerous weapon brought to school by a student and hand over same to the principal.
+- to seize or cause to be seized and take possession of any offensive/ dangerous weapon brought to school by a student and entrust it to the principal

-- To promptly document and report a student suspension to the principal.
+- to promptly document and report to the principal a student suspension from the classroom

 *The duty to report to the principal also applies to employees of a school board, school division, or school district and persons who have care and charge of one or more pupils during a prescribed school-approved activity.